Data Protected - France

 Commission Nationale de l’Informatique et des Libertés (the “CNIL”)

 Tel: 00 33 1 53 73 22 22

 The CNIL will represent France on the European Data Protection Board.

 There is no obligation to notify regulators of any processing under the GDPR.
 However, controllers and processors must keep a record of their processing and make it available to their supervisory authority on request (subject to limited exemptions).

-The revised French DPA maintains the existing obligation to declare processing relating to health data to be notified to the CNIL (see below).
+The revised French DPA requires certain types of processing relating to health data to be notified to the CNIL (see below).